IuliiaKonovalova/e-commerce/FEATURES.md

           - Image id (automatically generated).

-          - Choose file button;
+          - Choose the file button;

           - Alt text field;

           - Checkbox for default image;

-          - Checkbox for active image;
+          - Checkbox for the active image;

           - 2 buttons: "Close" and "Save changes"